 We recall a quantitative version of the dissipation that was introduced in \cite{CP}: \begin{definition} Let $f$ be a dissipative diffeomorphism of the disc and $K$ be a $f$-invariant compact set.
 For $\gamma\in (0,1)$, we say that the diffeomorphism $f$ is \emph{$\gamma$-dissipative on $K$} if there is $n\geq 1$ such that for any $x,y\in K$ and any unit vector $u\in T_x\mathbb{D}$,

-\end{definition} With this definition in mind, it is possible to get a uniform geometry of stable manifolds for all ergodic measure as it is presented in subsection~\ref{ss.uniform stable}.
-In subsection~\ref{ss.gamma-dissipation} it shown that $\gamma-$dissipation holds for uniquely ergodic aperiodic compact invariant sets.
+\end{definition} With this definition in mind, it is possible to get a uniform geometry of stable manifolds for all ergodic measures as presented in Section ~\ref{ss.uniform stable}.
+In Section ~\ref{ss.gamma-dissipation} it is shown that $\gamma-$dissipation holds for uniquely ergodic aperiodic compact invariant sets.